Water leaks

 • Rubber hard stops are installed on both sides of the luggage compartment opening.
 They are usually adjustable and the clamping force can be changed.

-Check seal for correct installation position
+Check the seal for correct installation position

 Another reason: